reportmill/SnapKit/ReadMe.md

-# SnapKit
+# SnapKit - a Java UI Kit for the Modern World

-SnapKit is a new Java UI kit for creating rich Write-Once-Run-Anywhere UI applications that run pixel-perfect on the desktop and in the browser.
+SnapKit is a new Java UI kit for creating rich Java Client applications that achieve the original promise of Java by running pixel-perfect and native on the desktop and in the browser ([WORA](https://en.wikipedia.org/wiki/Write_once,_run_anywhere)).

+Check out [demos of SnapKit running in the browser](http://www.reportmill.com/snaptea/).

+## Everything in its place

+SnapKit runs optimally everywhere utilizing a high level design where low-level functionality (such as painting, user input, windowing, system clipboard and drag-and-drop) is provided via interfaces to native platform implementations.
+This makes SnapKit itself comparatively small and simple, light-weight and performant.
+When compiled to the browser (via [TeaVM](http://teavm.org), many applications are 1 Mb in size (compressed).

+## So much to love about Swing

 Why do we need another UI kit?
 Because Swing is out of date, and JavaFX missed the boat.
 And neither run natively in the browser.

-Check out [demos of SnapKit running in the browser](http://www.reportmill.com/snaptea/).

-## Much to love about Swing
+A list of things to love about Swing:

     - Solid view hierarchy and set of controls/components